kubernetes-sigs/work-api/docs/enhancements/1-appliedwork/README.md

 	metav1.ObjectMeta `json:"metadata,omitempty"`

 	// Spec represents the desired configuration of AppliedWork.
+	// +required
 	Spec AppliedWorkSpec `json:"spec"`

+    // Status represents the current status of AppliedWork.
+	// +optional
+	Status AppliedtWorkStatus `json:"status,omitempty"`
 }

 // AppliedWorkList contains a list of AppliedWork type AppliedWorkList struct {
 	metav1.TypeMeta `json:",inline"`
 	// Standard list metadata.
+	// +optional
 	metav1.ListMeta `json:"metadata,omitempty"`
 	// List of works.
+	// +listType=set
 	Items []AppliedWork `json:"items"`
 }

 // AppliedWorkSpec represents the desired configuration of AppliedWork type AppliedWorkSpec struct {
 	// WorkName represents the name of the related work on the hub.
+	// +required
 	WorkName string `json:"workName"`
 	// WorkNamespace represents the namespace of the related work on the hub.
+	// +required
 	WorkNamespace string `json:"workNamespace"`
+}

+// AppliedtWorkStatus represents the current status of AppliedWork type AppliedtWorkStatus struct {
+	// AppliedResources represents a list of resources defined within the Work that are applied.
+	// +optional
+	AppliedResources []AppliedResourceMeta `json:"appliedResources,omitempty"`
+}

+// AppliedResourceMeta represents the group, version, resource, name and namespace of a resource.
+// Since these resources have been created, they must have valid group, version, resource, namespace, and name. type AppliedResourceMeta struct {
+	// ResourceIdentifier provides the identifiers needed to interact with any arbitrary object.
+	// +required
+    ResourceIdentifier `json:",inline"`

+	// UID is set on successful deletion of the Kubernetes resource by controller.
+The
+	// resource might be still visible on the managed cluster after this field is set.
+	// It is not directly settable by a client.
+	// +optional
+	UID types.UID `json:"uid,omitempty"`
 }
 ```